lbryio/lbry.com/content/news/52-day-in-shoes-venezuelan.md

 How can you survive such a...
 I don't know what to call it.

-You can take my food, you can take my medicines, you can take the peace out of my house.
+You can take my food.
+You can take my medicines.
+You can take the peace out of my house.

 But there is something that you will never take from me, and this lives in the Blockchain.